SAULdigitalfabrication/benchparklet/README.md

 The main aim of this elective was to take the existing bench design and adapt it to be assembled more easily.
 To save material we decided to try hack the old panels to fit the new system of grouped panels.
 The existing holes in the panels are not always common to 10 sequential panels so the location of new holes must be found and drilled.
 To do this each set of ten panels had to be overlaid on top of each other on AutoCAD using the old holes as base points as there is no point common to all panels.
 Some of the existing holes were retained but in some sets, new holes were needed.
 In order to determine an accurate location to drill new holes, templates were created to be used as drilling guides.
 These were lasercut out of 3mm MDF.
 Two bars were placed into two of the existing holes and then the templates were slotted on top.
-Any new holes required would could then have their position identified using the templates and could be drilled using a hand drill.
+Any new holes required would then have their position identified using the templates and could be drilled using a hand drill.
 This procedure was repeated for each panel that required new holes to be drilled.
 Unfortunately some of the new holes were not drilled accurately and when each set was being assembled, the holes did not line up.
 When it went correctly, it took approximately 20 minutes to drill the new holes and assemble one group of ten panels.
 For those sets whose templates did not work as hoped, it is expected that it would take about 30minutes to one hour to fix and redraw the templates, they will then need to be lasercut.
- * The first few templates were cut out of MDF, while, to reduce the cost send on materials, others were then cut out of grey card, which I think proved less effective as they moved around more when trying to drill the new holes, and the existing holes being used as guides were widened by the friction against the threaded bars, and I believe that inaccuracies arose here.
+ * The first few templates were cut out of MDF, while, to reduce the cost send on materials, others were then cut out of grey card, which I think proved less effective as they moved around more when trying to drill the new holes, and the holes in the grey card which marked the position of the existing holes, were widened by the friction against the threaded bars, and I believe that inaccuracies arose here.

 ###The Platform
 Another aim of this elective was to design a foundation system that would allow the bench to sit on different terrains and be adaptable to small slopes.
 Many different solutions were proposed and tested, some proved to be too costly while others, which attempted to integrate more into the structure of the bench, actually made the whole bench much too high off of the ground and too unstable.

 ###Conclusion
 The research and proposals of the elective worked in theory, but the failure to finish the assembly of the bench proved that it was more difficult to carry out than expected.
 We believe that the system will still work, as exemplified by the correctly assembled pieces, but perhaps not enough care was taken in the creation of the templates and in the execution of drilling the new holes.
 If the files had been more organised and the holes correctly labelled, this may have helped a considerable amount

-_italic_
-**bold**
-~~Strikethrough~~